 On sifting through a pile of sites with thematic articles and blogs, I started hesitating between some of the best credit card applications from Visa and MasterCard as all of them promised to make the maintenance of my new auto cheaper and easier.

-Still, I had to stop at something and, putting the details I collected on paper, I got the following: Citi Driver's Edge Platinum Select MasterCard allowed me to enjoy rebates irrespective of the vehicle brand I want to see in my garage.
+Still, I had to stop at something and, putting the details I collected on paper, I got the following: Citi Driver's Edge Platinum Select MasterCard (this offer has expired) allowed me to enjoy rebates irrespective of the vehicle brand I want to see in my garage.
 You can earn rewards even if you have no other option except a used car, which is not the case with me, though.

 The Citi cardholders were also promised rebates of 6% on purchases at drugstores, gas stations and supermarkets with a subsequent drop to 3%.
 Well, isn't it just a sweet credit card deal, which, above its lavish rebates, offers its potential users 0% intro APR, low ongoing APR flavoured with no annual fee to boot?